lebrunthibault/Protocol-0-backend/README.md

 - Calling the script from the backend

 NB : the backend API is not exposed in the same way as the script API (this should be fixed)
 - The backend clients are generated using open API tools.
-They generate a python client that has a method per exposed backend `Route` method
+They generate a python client that has a method per exposed backend `Route` method.
   It's nice to do code generation but replacing the `Route` class by Command objects would be simpler
 - The script client just dispatches script Command objects over MIDI.
 It's simpler (even though it creates a hard dependency on the script. but it's ok they are both on the same machine)